kemzeb/chatter/README.md

 ## Usage

-Setup the development environment by hopping on to VSCode and taking advantage of the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+Setup the development environment by hopping on VSCode and taking advantage of the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 When you made it into the development container, do the following:

+1. Add a `.env` file and include the following: `SECRET_KEY=dev` (we don't care what the value is since we are in a development environment)
-1. Apply Django-related migrations to setup the database: `python manage.py migrate`.
+2. Apply Django-related migrations to setup the database: `python manage.py migrate`.
-2. Bundle JavaScript files by doing the following:
+3. Bundle JavaScript files by doing the following:

 ```console
 # Assuming your at the project root directory